apache/datafusion/datafusion/sqllogictest/README.md

 2. `PG_URI` contains a `libpq` style connection string, whose format is described in [the docs](https://docs.rs/tokio-postgres/latest/tokio_postgres/config/struct.Config.html#url)

-One way to create a suitable a posgres container in docker is to use the [Official Image](https://hub.docker.com/_/postgres) with a command such as the following.
+One way to create a suitable a postgres container in docker is to use the [Official Image](https://hub.docker.com/_/postgres) with a command such as the following.
 Note the collation **must** be set to `C` otherwise `ORDER BY` will not match DataFusion and the tests will diff.